Aparallactus lineatus: Description

 Dorsally it is olive, with three dark longitudinal lines, to which the specific name, lineatus, refers.
 Ventrally it is closely speckled with dark gray on the ventral and subcaudal scales.

 Total length 44 cm; tail 57 mm.

 Dorsal scales smooth, without pits, in 15 rows.
 Ventrals 168; anal plate entire; subcaudals 41, entire.

-Portion of rostral visible from above ⅓ as long as its distance from the frontal.
+Portion of rostral visible from above 1/3 as long as its distance from the frontal.
 A single prefrontal (very unusual), which forms a suture with the preocular.
-Frontal 1½ as long as broad, as long as its distance from the end of the snout, shorter than the parietals.
+Frontal 1 1/2 as long as broad, as long as its distance from the end of the snout, shorter than the parietals.
 Nasal entire, in contact with the preocular.
 One post ocular.
 A single temporal (most other species of Aparallactus have temporals 1+1).
 Seven upper labials, third and fourth entering the eye, fifth and sixth in contact with the parietal.
 First lower labial in contact with its fellow behind the mental.
 Two pairs of subequal chin shields, the anterior in contact with three lower labials.